 Another big myth in homeopathy is the potency selection.
 Don’t use this potency or don’t use that potency.
 Whenever you read those things, you just filter it out.
 All you want to see is their clinical experience, because that’s all that’s valid.
 The rest is just opinions on top.
 “Never give lycopodium 200.”
 Why?
 Because somebody gave lycopodium 200 to somebody and they had a bad reaction.
 Why?
 Because it was the wrong remedy.
 So then Margaret Tyler puts it in her book and it then it becomes a myth in homeopathy, full of myths.
 No one questions these things, why this or why that.
 Pierre Schmidt used to say, “Never start a case with a vegetable remedy.”
 I mean, come on.
 Or “Never use the 200s at all.”
 He outlawed the 200s.
 If you go into a homeopath’s office and there are no 200s, he’s read Pierre Schmidt, but all the potencies are valid, these type of things.

 Another big myth is that aggravations are necessary and that aggravations are a good sign.
 A big myth in homeopathy.
 First sentence in Hahnemann’s Organon: “Physicians highest and only mission is to cure rapidly, gently and permanently.”
 There’s no word of aggravations.
 It’s a big thing, that you need to suffer to get well.
 If you give a remedy and they get a severe aggravation and the person gets well, it means one thing, that the potency was too high.
 You over-stimulated the person.
 If you gave a lower potency and they had a milder aggravation, at even lover potency they had just amelioration.
 But the high potency people, you get a sense of power with homeopathy, it’s invasive.
 You give natrum mur 10M, a woman has migraines, she gets severe migraines, she gets depressed, hysterical, she cries and then one day, 3-4 days later, it all disappears.
 That gives people a sense of power.
 But no one ever asks, “Is it necessary?” for that person to suffer that way.
 I’ve done many experiments.
 Someone will come in and he’ll give them natrum mur 1M, they get aggravation for four days, depression and all this old stuff, and then they feel great.
-In a month or 2, they come back, they’ve relapsed.
+In a month or two, they come back, they’ve relapsed.
 I gave them nat-mur 6C, 3 times a day, just steady clear improvement with no aggravation.
 Just a matter of potency.
 We’ll talk about some of those things.